35 Best Thought Leaders on AI in Sydney Australia (2026)

 AI Keynote Speaker, Former CEO

 Caroline Kennedy delivers AI keynotes for conferences and leadership events across Australia, including Sydney.
-A former CEO who led $250 million businesses, she brings real executive experience to the stage.
-Twice honoured in the Telstra Business Women's Awards, her keynotes combine practical frameworks including her Leadership Stack playbook with real world examples.
-Audiences leave with a 90 day AI adoption sprint template and prompt packs they can use immediately.
+A former CEO who led $250 million businesses and twice honoured in the Telstra Business Women's Awards, her keynotes combine practical frameworks with real-world examples.
+Audiences leave with concrete AI adoption frameworks they can apply immediately.

 Best for: Executive AI keynotes, leadership and AI strategy, and practical AI adoption frameworks.